For Honor: Gameplay

-For Honor is a MOBA action game set during a medieval, fantasy setting.
+For Honor is an action fighting game set during a medieval, fantasy setting.
 Players can play as a character from one of the five different factions, namely the Iron Legion (Knights), the Warborn (Vikings), the Dawn Empire (Samurai), and the Wu Lin (Ancient Chinese; introduced in October 2018 with the Marching Fire expansion), in addition to the uniquely-themed Outlander faction (introduced in January 2022).
 Playable characters, referred to as "Heroes", are divided into four classes.
 The Vanguard class is described as "well-balanced" and has excellent offense and defense.
 The Assassin class is fast and efficient in dueling enemies, but the class deals much less damage to multiple enemies.
 The Heavies, also known as Tanks, are more resistant to damage and are suitable for holding capture points, though their attacks are slow.
 The last class, known as "Hybrid", is a combination of two of the three aforementioned types, and is capable of using uncommon skills.

 All heroes are unique and have their own weapons, skills, and fighting styles.
 Players fight against their opponents with their class-specific melee weapons.
 When players perform certain actions, such as killing multiple enemies consecutively, they gain Feats, which are additional perks.
 These perks allow players to gain additional points and strengths, call in a barrage of arrows or a catapult attack, or heal themselves.
 In most missions, players are accompanied by numerous AI minions.
 They are significantly weaker than the player character, and do not pose much threat.

 A tactical combat system, known as "Art of Battle", is initiated when the player encounters other players or player-like AI in the multiplayer or higher health AI in the campaign.
 Players enter a dueling mode with them wherein players aim at their opponent with their weapon.
 Players can then choose to rest and move their weapon(s) in one of three directions (left, right and top) which allows them to block incoming attacks and start attacks of their own from the chosen direction.
 By observing on-screen hints and the movements of their opponents, which reflect their respective attack position, players are able to choose the correct position to block the other players' attacks.
 Players also have other special abilities, which vary depending on the character they choose, such as barging into enemies with their own shoulders and performing back-stepping swipes.
 The strength of each attack can also be decided by players.
 The system aims at allowing players to "feel the weight of the weapon in [their] hand".